-Dr. Luke Macyszyn is an Assistant Professor of Neurosurgery and Orthopedics at UCLA and Associate Program Director of the Neurosurgery Training Program.
-He is a fellowship trained neurosurgeon that specializes in the surgical treatment of complex spinal disorders such as scoliosis, spinal deformities, and spine tumors in children as well as adults.
+Dr. Luke Macyszyn is a Board Certified, fellowship trained neurosurgeon that specializes in the surgical treatment of complex spinal disorders such as scoliosis, spinal deformities, and spine tumors in children as well as adults.
+He is also an Assistant Professor of Neurosurgery, Radiation Oncology, and Orthopedics at UCLA and the Associate Program Director of the Neurosurgery Training Program.

 Dr. Macyszyn is the director of the Complex Spinal Disorders and Deformity Research Program and has authored/coauthored several publications and book chapters on neurological surgery, spine surgery, and image analysis.
 He travels internationally to lecture, has been featured on the Today show, and has been selected for inclusion on the Southern California Super Doctors® Rising Star list.